matplotlib/matplotlib/INSTALL.rst

 .. note::

-   The current master branch (which will become matplotlib 3.3) includes its own copy of Qhull; and by default downloads and builds its own copy of FreeType and JQuery.
+   The current master branch (which will become matplotlib 3.3) includes its own copy of Qhull; and by default downloads and builds its own copy of FreeType.
 The only non-python dependency that you would require is Visual Studio 2015 or later.
    See https://matplotlib.org/devdocs/users/installing.html#building-on-windows for the instructions on installing from master).

 Wheel builds using conda packages